jimbrend/YouTube-Floater/README.md

 # 🎥 YouTube-Floater

+//////////
+This app is functional but still in testing, I will update here once completed, feel free to submit PRs, issues, or suggestions, thank you!
+## 📊 Project Completion
+**Progress:**
+🔵🔵🔵🔵🔵🔵🔵🔵⚪⚪ 80%
+//////////

 **Standalone Floating YouTube Player for macOS**

 A simple app for MacBook users (especially those with just one screen) that stays always on top — allowing you to listen to and view YouTube videos while working,